nphorsley59/Noah_Portfolio/README.md

 ### <div align="center">Data Wrangling</div>

 Avian count data is collected and entered as 4-letter "Alpha" codes.
 While these codes are meaningful to ornithologists, they do a poor job of communicating study results to the general public.
 I decided I'd need to present full species names when reporting data for this project.
-I used data wrangling techniques to turn a table published by The Institute for Bird Populations<sup>2</sup> (Figure 1) into a Python dictionary (Figure 2).
-I then used this dictionary to connect the 4-letter "Alpha" codes in my dataset to the full English species names.<br />
+I used Python to turn this table (Figure 1) published by The Institute for Bird Populations<sup>2</sup> into a Python dictionary (Figure 2).
+I then used the dictionary to connect 4-letter "Alpha" codes in my dataset to the full English species names.<br />

 **Figure 1.** A small sample of the over 2,100 bird species that have been assigned 4-letter "Alpha" codes.<br />